ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-05-atmospheric-sensing/04-lesson-03-oled.md

 ![makecode-kitronik-aqb-display-11](assets/makecode-kitronik-aqb-display-11.png)

-Type "Fout Corners Science and Computing Club" in the empty string block.
+Type "Four Corners Science and Computing Club" in the empty string block.
 Run the code on the micro:bit.

 ![makecode-kitronik-aqb-display-12](assets/makecode-kitronik-aqb-display-12.png)

 Notice how the text runs to the next line.

 TODO: ADD PHOTO OF THE OUTPUT

-When the text runs to the next line, the micro:bit does not understand word boundaries.
-Part of a word may be at the end of the line, and the remaining part will be on the next line.
-It is probably best to break up longer strings into multiple lines.
-Duplicate the existing block.
-Duplicating blocks is often faster than searching for the block again in the Toolbox.
+The micro:bit does not understand word boundaries.
+This means a word could be split between two lines, with part of it at the end of one line and the rest at the start of the next.
+To avoid this, it’s best to break up longer strings into multiple lines.
+You can duplicate the existing block to do this, as it's usually quicker than finding the block again in the Toolbox.

+There is no set character limit for the lines on the OLED, as some characters are wider than others.
+It is best to test your code for readability and modify it to be displayed as you intend it to be displayed.

 ![makecode-kitronik-aqb-display-13](assets/makecode-kitronik-aqb-display-13.png)